buChloeCLY/CS501-Project-DealTracker/README.md

 ## AI Usage
 - AI tools are be used to speed up development
 - All AI-generated code are reviewed, tested, and verified by the developer.
+- For detailed AI reflections, please refer to the final report.